- Division: Magnoliophyta

 Proteas need an open, sunny, well-ventilated position and acidic soil that is gravelly, sandy, or basaltic loam.
 Propagation is from seed, cuttings, or grafting; the hybrid cultivars are usually propagated from cuttings.
 For best results, plant proteas in fall or spring, and allow plenty of space between plants for air to circulate.

-Although proteas are well adapted to their natural habitat, a number of species are considered at risk of extinction.
+Although proteas are well adapted to their natural habitat, a number of varieties are considered at risk of extinction.
 Of the 360 African species, about 120 of them are listed as endangered, due to loss of habitat and over-collection.
 Disease can also be responsible for significant die-offs, especially when people inadvertently track non-native bacteria or fungi into the sensitive habitat.
-While the future of cultivated proteas seems secure, it is evident that wild proteas are under pressure and conservation work is required to protect them.
+While the future of cultivated proteas seems secure, it is evident that proteas in their natural habitat are under pressure and conservation work is required to protect them.

-Because proteas grow well in Southern California’s climate, both the Zoo and the Safari Park grow many species of proteas in our gardens.
+Because proteas grow well in Southern California’s climate, both the Zoo and the Safari Park grow many varieties of proteas in our gardens.
 Here are some of these extraordinary plants to look for.

 This is one of the most famous proteas in the world and appears as an emblem on many South African products.
 The pink-tipped outer bracts cup the many yellow and red flowers in the center.
 Appropriately, the effect is that of a jeweled crown set on the plant’s leaves.